TomBebbington/tombebbington.github.io/_posts/2016-03-26-spanning-trees.markdown

 In **Kruskal's**, the lowest edge in the whole network is added each time.

-To find a minimum spanning tree for a network with \`n\` vertices:
+To find a minimum spanning tree for a network with $ n $ vertices:

 1. Find the unused edge of the lowest value.
 2. Add this edge into your tree.
-3. If there are \`n - 1\` edges in your tree, stop.
+3. If there are $ n - 1 $ edges in your tree, stop.
 If not, go back to Step 1.

 # Prim's algorithm

 In **Prim's**, the lowest edge connected to the tree is added each time.

-To find a minimum spanning tree for a network with \`n\` vertices:
+To find a minimum spanning tree for a network with $ n $ vertices:

 1. From a start vertex, add the connected edge of the lowest value to start your tree.
 This will *always* be given in an exam question.
 2. From any vertex contained in your tree, add the edge of the lowest value.
-3. If there are \`n - 1\` edges in your tree, stop.
+3. If there are $ n - 1 $ edges in your tree, stop.
 If not, go back to Step 2.